 - High school biology or equivalent (one unit) with at least “C”.

 - High school chemistry or equivalent (one unit) with at least “C”.

 - A 2.0 average for high school courses or a 2.0 cumulative average for all college coursework.**

 - Shadowing hours; 16 observation hours to be completed by February 15.

 - Take the TEAS Test for Allied Health by February 15.

 **If the student has completed a minimum of 12 college credits that are included in calculating the college GPA (non-developmental courses), the 2.0 high school GPA requirement will be waived.

 In the event there are more applicants who apply in a given year than there are slots available the college will employ selective admission.
 Please consult the Health Professions Admission Packet for a detailed description of the selective criteria.
-The packet is available in the Admissions Office.

 Upon admission, the student must have a complete medical examination which must include a 2-step tuberculin skin test, a profile of medical condition, designated immunizations, and documentation of HBB and Varicella status.
 A chest x-ray is required only if the tuberculin test is positive.
 Costs for the medical examination and all necessary testing will be the responsibility of the student.
 Students must show evidence of current CPR certification (Health Care Provider level) prior to the beginning of the fall term of each year.
 During the course of the program, the dental hygiene faculty will carefully observe and evaluate the student’s suitability for Dental Hygiene.